Immerse yourself in the culture and countryside of Okayama, Japan

 Unterkunft

-During the day, you can enjoy 100-year-old house, with a shared outdoor kitchen and Japanese style common room.
-There are a shared bathroom and a laundry machine.
+During the day, you can enjoy spending time in the 100-year-old traditional house, which has a shared outdoor kitchen and a Japanese-style common room.
+There is also a shared bathroom and a washing machine available for use.

 • Was noch ...